 The walking surface includes a white markings which will rotate with the belt to indicate belt movement.
-Since the motor is nearly silent at low speed, this is essential to keep someone from being caught off guard by stepping onto a moving belt.
+Since the motor is nearly silent at low speeds, this is essential to keep someone from being caught off guard by stepping onto a moving belt.

 Lack of Incline

-Private and government business will not even consider a treadmill desk that offers an incline feature.
+Private and government business's will not even consider a treadmill desk that offers an incline feature.
 Walking and working at an incline puts the user in a non-ergonomic position, which in turn, can cause discomfort and increases the risk of bodily harm.
 Also, the desk would need to rise in unison with the treadmill, creating numerous design challenges.

 LifeSpan treadmills come equipped with raised side rails on each side of the belt to allow the user to step on and off of the moving treadmill belt.

 Like with any other piece of large furniture, you will want to make sure there is a wide girth of space surrounding the treadmill desk.
 Enough for you to get on and off the treadmill with ease as well enough room for coworkers to easily maneuver around.
 You will also want to make sure that any cords from the treadmill or other electronics are tucked away and aren't hanging out in the walking area for someone to potentially trip over.
-On the back of the desk, there is a cable management system that can be used to store the excess cords.

 To ensure stability, make sure both the treadmill and the desk are placed on a level surface.
 To help aid in this, the treadmill desk includes six leveling feet: one at each corner of the treadmill, and two located under the desk legs.
 These can be adjusted to help eliminate rocking created from placement on a non-level surface.

-Whether you are using a LifeSpan DT5 or DT7 desk or another standing desk the desktop height should be set at a height ensuring proper ergonomics.
+Whether you are using a LifeSpan DT5 or DT7 desk, or another standing desk, the desktop height should be set at a height ensuring proper ergonomics.
 In doing so you will avoid unnecessary strain on the joints, decreasing the potential of fatigue.

 As with any other product, a treadmill desk should be used solely as it was manufactured to be used.
 Doing so will help eliminate unnecessary mishaps.